ajshah91/academic-kickstart/content/authors/ankit/_index.md

 #- Visitors
 ---

-Ankit Shah is a PhD candidate in the Interactive Robotics Group at Massachusetts Institute of Technology advised by Prof. Julie Shah.
-His current research interests lie in enabling robots to learn complex multi-step tasks from demonstrations.
+I am a PhD candidate in the Interactive Robotics Group at MIT advised by Prof. Julie Shah.
+My research interests lie in enabling robots to learn complex multi-step tasks from demonstrations.
+Towards that goal, I am trying to enable the use of formal logic formulas as intermediaries between the teacher and the learners of the task.
+I believe that transparency of objectives are a necessary condition for widespread deployment of autonomous robotic systems, and integrating formal logics with learned representations is an important step towards that.

 <!-- #In particular, he is interested in enabling use of temporal logic formulas as an intermediary between the teacher and the learner.